CoFH/cofh.github.io/docs/blazing-pyrotheum/index.md

 ### Effects
-Most [entities](https://minecraft.gamepedia.com/Entity) that touch blazing pyrotheum take 4 damage every half-second.
-They are also set on fire.
+Most [entities](https://minecraft.gamepedia.com/Entity) that touch blazing pyrotheum take 2 damage every half-second.

-Like [lava](https://minecraft.gamepedia.com/Lava), blazing pyrotheum blocks start fires.
-However, pyrotheum does so much more aggressively.
+Like [lava](https://minecraft.gamepedia.com/Lava), blazing pyrotheum starts fires.
+However, pyrotheum does so much more aggressively, instantly starting fires on top of every adjacent block.

 Blazing pyrotheum has the following effects on certain blocks and mobs: